 4. VALUATION CAP AND DISCOUNT

-The "Valuation Cap" for this SAFE is {valuation_cap}.
+The "Valuation Cap" for this SAFE is $10,000,000.
 The "Discount Rate" is {discount_rate}% (expressed as a percentage of the price per share, such that a 20% discount means the Investor pays 80% of the price per share).
 If either the Valuation Cap or the Discount Rate is not specified, only the other mechanism shall apply.
 If both are specified, the Investor shall receive the more favorable conversion price.

 5. PRO RATA RIGHTS